rezasec/Cybrary-labs/linux-cli-basics/README.md

-#  Key Concepts and Commands Practiced: Linux CLI Basics Lab
+#  Key Concepts and Commands Practiced

 This lab focused on essential Linux command line operations